oligriffiths/oligriffiths.github.io/broccolijs/08-live-reload.md

 What we're doing here is assigning the final output of `Merge` to a mutable variable `tree`, then passing that into the `LiveReload` plugin, that will auto-inject the Live Reload javascript and setup the server file watcher.

-Now `yum serve`, try changing a `scss` file, notice how the css refreshes in place, no browser refresh.
+Now `yarn serve`, try changing a `scss` file, notice how the css refreshes in place, no browser refresh.
 Change a `.js` or `.html` file and the page will refresh.
 This doesn't support fancy hot reloading like React and Webpack does, but that's a slightly different ballgame, and is very architecture dependent.